Brawdunoir/administrative-family-tree-manager/README.md

 3. Birth date.
 4. Gender.

-Each indivual have a unique identifier.
+Each indivual has a unique identifier.

 ## Language

-This project has been writen in Ada.
+This project has been written in Ada.

 ## Architecture